Upper Cervical Chiropractor for TMJ in New Jersey

 - Sudden tooth sensitivity

-The QSM3 and NUCCA Approach for TMD Management
+The QSM3 Approach for TMD Management

 Traditional methods of care for TMD tend to focus on relieving symptoms rather than addressing the root of the pain.
 At Upper Cervical Chiropractic of Monmouth, LLC, we'll build out a care plan that emphasizes the use of gentle touch to adjust the vertebra at the base of your skull so your body can heal naturally.

 The mechanics of the upper cervical spine and TMJ are intimately connected.
 The nerves controlling the muscles that move the jaw originate in the upper neck.
 Poor alignment of the upper neck or past trauma to the cervical spine may impact the nerves that control the muscles around the jaw.